Hujaakbar/Articles/git_squash_merge/git_squash_merge.md

 ## Conclusion

-Using squash merge is a preference not a right or wrong way of merging.
-It can make the version history linear and easy to understand but it doesn't mean it is always good.
-Some commits are useful especially for undoing purposes.
-So, you don't have to use only squash merge, rather you can choose when to use it based on the content and context.
+Using squash merge is just a preference, not a right or a wrong way of merging.
+It can make the version history linear and easy to understand but it doesn't mean it is always better.
+Keeping commit history is useful at times especially for undoing certain changes.
+So, you don't have to use only one type of merge, rather you can choose when to use squash merge based on the content and context.